List of longest rivers of the United States

 The Mississippi drainage basin includes the Missouri and the Mississippi rivers, the two longest main-stem rivers in the United States, as well as 18 more of the rivers on this list.
 The Mississippi main stem is highlighted in dark blue.

 The longest rivers of the United States include 38 that have main stems of at least 500 mi long.
 The main stem is "the primary downstream segment of a river, as contrasted to its tributaries".
 The United States Geological Survey (USGS) defines a main-stem segment by listing coordinates for its two end points, called the source and the mouth.
-Some well-known rivers like the Atchafalaya, Willamette, and Susquehanna are not included in this list because their main stems are shorter than 500 miles.
+Some well-known rivers like the Connecticut River, Housatonic River, Atchafalaya, Willamette, and Susquehanna are not included in this list because their main stems are shorter than 500 miles.

 Seven rivers in this list cross or form international boundaries.
 Three—the Milk River, the Red River of the North, and the Saint Lawrence River—begin in the United States and flow into Canada; two do the opposite (Yukon and Columbia).
 Also a segment of the Saint Lawrence River forms the international border between part of the province of Ontario, Canada, and the U.S. state of New York.
 Of these seven rivers, only the Milk River crosses the international border twice, leaving and then re-entering the United States.
 Two rivers, the Colorado and the Rio Grande, begin in the United States and flow into or form a border with Mexico.
 In addition, the drainage basins of the Mississippi and Missouri rivers extend into Canada, and the basin of the Gila River extends into Mexico.

 Sources report hydrological quantities with varied precision.
 Biologist and author Ruth Patrick, describing a table of high-discharge U.S. rivers, wrote that data on discharge, drainage area, and length varied widely among authors whose works she consulted.
 "It seems," she said, "that the wisest course is to regard data tables such as the present one as showing the general ranks of rivers, and not to place too much importance on minor (10–20%) differences in figures."